-- You should get 24 cream puffs on each pan.
+- You should get 24 cream puffs in each pan.

 - Bake at 400 degrees for 22-25 minutes.
 Cream puffs should be golden brown on the tops.
-Don't open the oven to peek while they are baking or your cream puffs will collapse.
-Just turn on you oven light to check them.
+Don't open the oven to peek while they are baking, or your cream puffs will collapse.
+Just turn on your oven light to check them.

 - Cool baked cream puffs on a wire rack.